 |Roasted turkey breast

 Full-fat dairy, especially ripened cheeses, are remarkably beneficial foods that don’t get the credit they deserve.

-In addition to high levels of tyrosine, these dairy products are great sources of vitamin K2, and healthy fats.
-While ripened cheeses like parmesan and blue cheese provide thousands of bioactive compounds called peptides.
+In addition to high levels of tyrosine, these dairy products are great sources of vitamin K2 and healthy fats.
+At the same time, ripened cheeses like parmesan and blue cheese provide thousands of bioactive compounds called peptides.
 These compounds have been found to reduce aging on a cellular level and prevent cognitive decline.